mathworks/Simulink-Model-Comparison-for-GitHub-Pull-Requests/README.md

 ## Details
 This repository provides two .yml files and two .m files.
-The .yml files setup workflows to be triggered on push and pull request on GitHub.
+The .yml files set up workflows to be triggered on push and pull request on GitHub.
 The workflows use the .m files to:
 1) Get the list of modified model files and their ancestors using Git™ commands.
 3) Compare every modified model to its ancestor and publish the comparison report.